Chart Color Schemes

 AreaSearch analysis reveals Bulleen recording weaker employment conditions than most comparable areas nationwide

-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 2.6%, while labour force also increased by 2.6%, leaving unemployment broadly flat.
-In comparison, Greater Melbourne recorded employment growth of 3.0% during this period.
-State-level data from November 25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May 2025 project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bulleen's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Construction has limited presence at 8.2%, compared to 9.7% regionally.
+The area offers limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 2.6% and labour force grew by 2.6%, keeping unemployment broadly flat.
+In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising to 4.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bulleen's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, though these are simple weighted extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment